 A bone marrow aspiration and biopsy are usually done at the same time.
 In most cases the samples are taken from the back of both of the pelvic (hip) bones.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
-The biopsy may also cause some brief pain.
-Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.
+Once the biopsy is done, pressure is applied to the site to help stop any bleeding.

 Samples from the bone marrow are sent to a lab, where they are looked at and tested for the presence of cancer cells.
 You can read more about testing tissue samples in our document Testing Biopsy and Cytology Specimens for Cancer.

 Last Medical Review: 03/14/2014